zaproxy/zaproxy-website/site/content/success/motorola/index.md

 track usage of the tool.

-Shortly after the rollout of our dedicated pipeline jobs, the scans were adopted by several application teams, scanning tens of frontend and backend services.
+Shortly after the rollout of our dedicated pipeline jobs, the scans were adopted by several application teams, running dozens of automated scans on frontend and backend services daily.
 This number grows every month, helping us improve the safety of our customers and their systems.